mdfaisalahmed025/Electronic-Component-Recognizer/README.md

 This project showcases a practical workflow for turning an idea into a real, user-facing application powered by machine learning.

-# ⚙️ Run and Installation of the Project
+# Build from source

 Follow the steps below to set up and run the **Electronic Component Recognizer** project on your local machine.

----

-# Build from source

 ##  Clone the Repository